-- Service trips to your home to teach you how to use the product. - Improper installation, delivery or maintenance. - If you have an installation problem, contact your dealer or installer.
-You are responsible for providing adequate electrical, exhausting and other connecting facilities. - Replacement of house fuses or resetting of circuit breakers. - Replacement of the cooktop light bulbs.
+- Service trips to your home to teach you how to use the product. - Improper installation, delivery or maintenance.

+If you have an installation problem, contact your dealer or installer.
+You are responsible for providing adequate electrical, exhausting and other connecting facilities.

+• Replacement of house fuses or resetting of circuit breakers.

-- Failure of this product or damage to the product if it is abused, misused (for example, cavity arcing from wire rack or metal/foil), or used for other than the intended purpose or used commercially. - Damage to product caused by accident, fire, floods or acts of God. - Incidental or consequential damage caused by possible defects with this appliance. - Damage caused after delivery.
+- Failure of the product if it is misused, or used for other than the intended purpose or used commercially. - Damage to product caused by accident, fire, floods or acts of God. - Incidental or consequential damage caused by possible defects with this appliance. - Damage caused after delivery.